-1. Read the release notes: Read the Oracle Database 10g release 2 (10.2) release notes before you begin the installation.
+1. Read the release notes: Read the Oracle Database 10g release 2 (10.2) release notes for hp-ux Itanium before you begin the installation.
 The release notes are available with the platform-specific documentation.
 The latest version of the release notes is available on Oracle Technology Network at: